Mohamed Soudan

-Mohamed Soudan (born 1956) is a senior member of the Egyptian Muslim Brotherhood Organization and its now defunct political wing, the Freedom and Justice Party (FJP).
+Mohamed Soudan (born 1956) is an Egyptian politician who is a senior member of the Muslim Brotherhood Organization and its now defunct political wing, the Freedom and Justice Party (FJP).
 He was foreign relations secretary underneath previous president, Mohamed Morsi, who was ousted in June 2013 after massive opposition demonstrations.
 Following the 2013 Egyptian coup, Soudan fled to the U.K., where he has been living ever since.

 An Egyptian court has sentenced Soudan, in absentia, to twelve years in prison.

 Early life and education

-Soudan was born in Alexandria, Egypt in June 1956, and joined the Muslim Brotherhood at age twenty-three following graduation from the Faculty of Engineering at Alexandria University.
+Soudan was born in Alexandria, in June 1956, and joined the Muslim Brotherhood in 1979 following his graduation from the Faculty of Engineering at Alexandria University.
 He held various positions in the Brotherhood as he climbed the ladder through the years, and he played an integral part in forming the Freedom and Justice Party after Hosni Mubarak's early 2011 ousting.

-Egyptian revolution
+Egyptian Revolution

-Soudan proclaimed he had played an “active part” in the January 2011 Egyptian revolution.
-In an interview he stated:“There is no question that the MB [Muslim Brotherhood] was the organizer of the revolution, because we were the only group with the capability to organize people on a mass scale.
-The mosques – and specifically Friday prayers – were a focal point for mobilization.”Further in the interview, Soudan asserted, “The Muslim Brotherhood has a coherent plan to change and fix society.
-We won’t want to force the people to pray.
-Egypt can only become Islamic in a gradual fashion.”
+Soudan proclaimed he had played an "active part" in the Egyptian Revolution of 2011.
+In an interview he stated:"There is no question that the MB [Muslim Brotherhood] was the organizer of the revolution, because we were the only group with the capability to organize people on a mass scale.
+The mosques – and specifically Friday prayers – were a focal point for mobilization."Further in the interview, Soudan asserted, "The Muslim Brotherhood has a coherent plan to change and fix society.
+We won't want to force the people to pray.
+Egypt can only become Islamic in a gradual fashion."

 Freedom and Justice Party

 In 2011, the Freedom and Justice Party was founded as the political wing of the Brotherhood following Hosni Mubarak's overthrow.
 The group subsequently took over leadership of Egypt and its candidate, Mohamed Morsi, was elected president.
 Like the Brotherhood, its foundation is based on strictly conservative Sharia – or Islamic – law.
 The FJP was officially shut down by an Egyptian Court in August 2014, eight months after the government declared the Brotherhood a terrorist organization.
-BBC reported:“It was accused of orchestrating a wave of violence to destabilise the country after the military overthrew President Mohammed Morsi in July 2013 […] Saturday’s ruling by the Cairo Administrative Court came after a report by its advisory panel that noted the FJP’s leaders had been accused, and in some cases convicted, of murder and inciting violence.”
+BBC reported:"It was accused of orchestrating a wave of violence to destabilise the country after the military overthrew President Mohammed Morsi in July 2013 [...]
+Saturday's ruling by the Cairo Administrative Court came after a report by its advisory panel that noted the FJP's leaders had been accused, and in some cases convicted, of murder and inciting violence."